 How do you keep with the times and stay relevant when it comes to your growth?

 - Make it easier to reach you.
-Many companies we run assessments for on a daily basis are still using old methods to display their contact information and engage with their audience.
-Simple newer and more modern methods exist.
+Many companies we run assessments for daily are still using old methods to display their contact information and engage with their audience.
+Simple newer, and more modern methods exist.
 Some of the techniques involve third-party tools which can charge monthly fees in some cases.
 However, these fees are sometimes well worth the investment.
-One method to utilize is by offering an opt-in subscription to your website visitors where you can update them with information and special offers on a routine and more consistent basis.
+One method to utilize is by offering an opt-in subscription to your website visitors.
+You can update them with information and special offers on a routine and more consistent basis.
 You can even print your next batch of business cards to include a QR code where prospects and customers can scan the code with their smartphone and be directed automatically to your opt-in or other features and offerings.
 You can also allow prospects and customers to book appointments online through your website or social media page.
 In any case, you want to make sure you have a clear Call To Action (CTA) anywhere.
 If you are not sure what that is, we have a previous article on it here.
-If your business is not using email marketing today, you are going to want to consider getting in on the game.
+If your business is not using email marketing today, you will want to consider getting in on the game.
 If you can get in on Email and SMS or Mobile marketing, you are much better off.
 Either way, reaching prospects and cultivating existing customers on up-sell opportunities is where these tools come in handy.